 In a side-impact collision, one automobile crashes into the side of another, creating a “T” shape.
 These car wrecks are known to happen at intersections and typically produce serious injuries.

 These auto wrecks are also known as chain reaction collisions and happen when three or more automobiles collide in a series of collisions.
-Multi-car pileups are known to happen in dense traffic and on large roadways like the busiest interstate highway near Durham, NC.
+Multi-car pileups are known to happen in dense traffic and on large roadways like the busiest interstate highway in Durham, NC.

 When a vehicle turns over on its side or on its roof, a rollover accident occurs, which can have catastrophic consequences for the driver and also for other motorists.